Gemini (Marvel Comics): Joshua Link

-The Zodiac was infiltrated by Nick Fury, posing as Scorpio; the Zodiac fought the Avengers and escaped.
-Led by Taurus, the Zodiac later attempted to kill all Manhattan residents born under the sign of Gemini as a show of power, but were thwarted by the Avengers.
-Taurus's faction attempted to kill the Zodiac dissident faction, but all twelve leaders were captured by the Avengers.
 A new android version of the Zodiac later appeared, led by Scorpio in a new android body, massacred the human Zodiac, and took over their criminal operations.

 Android Zodiac

-Scorpio (Jake Fury) constructed the android Zodiac members, although his plan was thwarted by the Defenders.
-Quicksilver employed the android Zodiac to attack the West Coast Avengers, but the Avengers defeated the Zodiac.
-Led by Scorpio in a new android body, the android Zodiac massacred the human Zodiac, and took over their criminal operations.
-They battled the West Coast Avengers, but were rendered inert when they were transported to the dimension of the Brotherhood of the Ankh.
+The second Gemini is an android created by Scorpio as part of the second Zodiac.
+Led by Scorpio, the android Zodiac massacre the human Zodiac and take over their criminal operations.
+They battle the West Coast Avengers, but are rendered inert after being transported to the dimension of the Brotherhood of the Ankh.

 Ecliptic Gemini

-The Gemini that worked for Ecliptic was actually two people.
-One of the Geminis was actually Madison Jeffries who was brainwashed into serving the Zodiac.
+The Gemini that worked for Ecliptic is actually two people.
+One of the Geminis is Madison Jeffries, who was brainwashed into serving Zodiac.
 The two Geminis spoke as one when they are together.

 Thanos' Gemini

-The fourth Gemini is an unnamed man who Thanos recruited to join his incarnation of the Zodiac.
-He and the other Zodiac members perish when Thanos abandons them on the self-destructing Helicarrier where Cancer was the only survivor.
+The fourth Gemini is an unnamed man who Thanos recruited to join his incarnation of Zodiac.
+He and the other Zodiac members are killed when Thanos abandons them on a self-destructing Helicarrier, with Cancer being the only survivor.

 Powers and abilities

 Due to an electrical accident, Link became psionically linked with his twin brother Damian, a policeman.
-Hence, Joshua Link can take mental control of Damian Link's mind and body, and can add Damian's physical strength to that of his own body.
+Hence, Joshua Link can take mental control of Damian Link's mind and body and can add Damian's physical strength to that of his own body.

 The android Gemini possessed multiple personalities representing the Zodiac sign that it was based on.
 Gemini can also release two clones of itself with one being white (the reason personality which can fire energy blasts) and one being black (the emotion personality which can release jolts of electricity by touch).
 Gemini later gained the ability to expand its form where it grows in size and gains super-strength.
 In its second form, Gemini can fly and release blasts of energy.
 Gemini in this form also exhibited a talkative personality.

 The Ecliptic Gemini that served as Madison Jeffries' "twin" did not demonstrate any powers.